Vigilance Hose Company

 The company also is still in possession of “The Good Intent”, a 1791 hand operated pumper.

-Retired apparatus
+Retired Apparatus:

 1948 Americal Lafrance Engine